-This article covers the growing body of college consent laws and regulations addressing sexual assault on college campuses and making such crimes easier to prosecute when they do occur.
+This article covers the growing body of college consent laws.
+It also discusses the regulations addressing sexual assault on college campuses and making such crimes easier to prosecute when they do occur.
 College consent laws and regulations typically include an educational outreach component as well.
-See FindLaw's Sex Crimes section for additional resources.
+See FindLaw's Sex Crimes section for more resources.

 What Is Sexual Consent?

-Pursuing sexual activity without consent (or after it has been lifted) typically indicates sexual assault.
-Consent may not be assumed by silence, an established dating relationship, marriage, body language, appearance, or anything besides a clear and affirmative gesture.
+Pursuing sexual activity without consent is sexual assault.
+You cannot assume consent from silence.
+It also can't be inferred by an existing dating relationship, marriage, body language, or appearance.
+Consent happens through a clear and affirmative gesture.

-Federal Law: The Campus Sexual Violence Elimination Act
+The Campus Sexual Violence Act and The Clery Act

 State Law: California Sets the Standard

-California became the first state to pass legislation mandating certain rules and procedures specifically addressing sexual assault on college campuses, going above and beyond the SaVE Act.
-An important requirement of this law is the adoption of a comprehensive policy that addresses the meaning of affirmative consent, defined as follows:
+The state of California is a leader when it comes to laws about sexual consent in colleges.
+California became the first state to pass legislation mandating certain rules and procedures specifically addressing sexual assault on college campuses.
+They went above and beyond the SaVE Act.
+An important requirement of this law is the adoption of a comprehensive policy that addresses the meaning of affirmative consent.
+Affirmative consent is defined as follows:

 - "Affirmative consent" means affirmative, conscious, and voluntary agreement to engage in sexual activity.

-- It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in the sexual activity.
+- It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.